1.1 Network/Application Services that Require Computer Account Authentication

 |For other systems||

-1.1.2 Computer Account for Network Resources (AD User Account)
+1.1.2 Computer Account for Network Resources and Application Services (AD User Account)

-This account is set up for accessing the network resources such as the office PCs, the VPN connection, the Email Office 365, the wireless LAN access or virtual disks, etc. This account is managed in the Windows server Active Directory.
-The following is a list of commonly used network resources:
+This account is set up for accessing the network resources such as the office PCs, the VPN connection, the Email Microsoft 365, the wireless LAN access or virtual disks as well as application services such as the University Portal and the administrative systems.
+This account is managed in the Windows server Active Directory.
+The following is a list of commonly used services:

 The account allows a staff to communicate electronically with others inside or outside the University campus using the available Email clients or Web mail services.